theBrownBug/genesys/README.md

 A style guide is maintained for reference at `/style_guide`.

-- Run Rubocop linting with `rubocop`
+- Run Rubocop linting with `rubocop` or `rubocop -a` to auto-correct offenses
-- Run Prettier linting with `yarn prettier --check .`
+- Run Prettier linting with `yarn prettier --check .` or `yarn prettier --write .` to auto-correct offenses

 ### Deployment